All persons who sit for any SMRPCO examination shall:

 - Attest to their identity as the registered examinee, and not represent anyone other than themselves in the taking of the exam.

 - Attest that the work and selections made on the subject examination are theirs and theirs alone.

 Those examinees that pass a SMRPCO examination (hereafter known as Certificants):

 - Pledge to represent their profession ethically and honorably.
 Conduct by a Certificant that is detrimental to the SMRPCO Certification program may result in revocation of said Certification.
-Examples of detrimental conduct include but not be limited to dishonesty, misrepresentation of professional qualifications, and certain illegal acts leading to felony conviction.
-Certificants have the right to appeal revocations of Certification through due process that as is described in the SMRPCO Policies and Procedures Document.
+Examples of detrimental conduct include but are not limited to dishonesty, misrepresentation of professional qualifications, and certain illegal acts leading to felony conviction.
+Certificants have the right to appeal revocations of certification through due process as is described in the SMRPCO Policies and Procedures document.